genesiscommunitysuccess/docs/docs/01_getting-started/10_web-training/01_web-training-day1.md

 }
 ```

-There are quite a few more interesting resources such as [composing styles, partial CSS and CSS Directives](https://www.fast.design/docs/fast-element/leveraging-css) provided by FAST.
-Make sure to check that out!
+There are quite a few more interesting resources, such as [composing styles, partial CSS and CSS Directives](https://www.fast.design/docs/fast-element/leveraging-css) provided by FAST.
+Make sure you check these out!

-By now, you should have a good understanding of how to build web components based on FAST.
+By now, you should have a good understanding of how to build Web Components based on FAST.
 But, again, make sure to check [FAST official documentation](https://www.fast.design/docs/fast-element/defining-elements).

 ### Exercise 1.1: getting familiar with customElement
 :::info estimated time
 30min
 :::
 Let's change the MarkedataComponent so that it can work with multiple instruments and a fixed price for each of one them (instead of random).
-This is roughly how it'd look like:
+This is roughly what it'd look like:
 ```
 My Marketdata component
 Instrument MSFT 101.23